learn-co-curriculum/rspec-fizzbuzz/README.md

      # ./spec/fizzbuzz_spec.rb:5:in `block (2 levels) in <top (required)>'
 ```

 We have a `NoMethodError`.
 There is no method `fizzbuzz`, and the line that is important is line 5 of `/spec/fizzbuzz_spec.rb`.
-The rest of it is just RSpec noise (the thing about `RSpec::Core::ExampleGroup::Nested_1` is pretty meta and not worth going into here).
+The rest of it is just RSpec noise (the thing about `RSpec::Core::ExampleGroup::Nested_1` is sometimes called "meta" code and not worth going into here).

 So, why did our test fail?
 Because we did not define a `fizzbuzz` method.